open-voice-interoperability/website/site/content/post/privacy-principles-and-capabilities-unique-to-voice-webinar.md

 ---
 The Open Voice Network's Privacy and Security Work Group will be hosting a 30-minute webinar titled _Privacy Principles and Capabilities Unique to Voice_ to highlight the publication of their recent white paper of the same name.

-The webinar will feature members of the Privacy and Security Work Group as they summarize and expand upon their findings and assertions presented in the white paper.
+The webinar will feature members of the Privacy and Security Work Group as they summarize and expand upon their findings and assertions presented in their recent publication—[_Privacy Principles and Capabilities Unique to Voice v2.0 White Paper_](https://drive.google.com/file/d/1l2KkGQfCwMPi8EWpQu46sk2j74LM8ixD/view?usp=sharing).
 The webinar will consist of twenty minutes of presentation followed by a 10-minute Q&A session with the selection of panelists.

 Webinar panelists include: